LaUrrego/semantic-image-search-client/README.md

 - Image upload functionality to Supabase storage.
 - Gallery view of uploaded images with the option to delete and view larger sizes.
 - Integration with a Python FastAPI microservice for generating image and prompt embeddings.
+- On-demand image resizing using imgProxy to provide a consistent and smooth gallery experience.
+- Search history saving and suggestion retrieval using a dedicated microservice.
+Repo found [here](https://github.com/cameronch98/search-microservice).

 ## Prerequisites